Open High School (Virginia): Structure

 Open High School has a community-based structure where advisory homeroom-like groups known as "families" direct students in the development of school activities, functions, and other school related activities.
-Each family selects two student reps to represent them in a Student Representative Council.
+Each family selects two student representatives to represent them in a Student Representative Council.

-At meetings of this council, student reps bring forth questions, disagreements, or ideas that a "family" may have and would like to discuss with the whole student body.
-If a concern gets enough attention, it is brought up during a monthly "town meeting", where the entire administrative staff and student body come together to discuss and vote on anything that a single student or group of students may deem important.
+At meetings of this council, student reps bring forth questions, disagreements, or ideas that the "family" might have and that they would like to bring forth to the student body.
+If a concern gets enough attention, or if an individual student would like to set it into motion, it is brought up during a monthly "town meeting", where the entire present administrative staff and entire present student body come together in order to discuss and vote on anything that a single student or group of students may deem important.

-Open High School does not have as many students as other high schools throughout Richmond due to the building's smaller size.
-This allows for a smaller student-teacher ratio.
+Due to its selective application system, and comparatively small school facility, Open High School has a lesser number of students than that of other school in its district, Richmond Public Schools, allowing for a smaller student-teacher ratio.

-Students are able to create their own elective classes with teacher sponsors.
+Students are given the opportunity to create their own elective classes in combination with a teacher sponsor, known as a 'Thursday Class' These classes are typically unrelated to typical school material and instead, feature material the student or teacher deem important or compelling to convey.